IntelBear/CSE-110-Lab-1/README.md

 My Goals for 2021 are:
 - To continue to adopt new tools into my skillset
   - Both front-end and back-end tools and languages
 - To maintain good physical, mental, and social health
 - Develop my specific interests within the field of software engineering

 A Man of Unexpected Interests

 [x] Bakes cakes as a hobby

 [x] Loves rollercoasters

 [x] Wants to go skydiving/bungee jumping

 [x] Terrified of the things lurking in the ocean

 My Life as a Software/QA Intern:
 [Meme](Funny_Meme.png)

+'''
+console.log("That's me yikes")
+'''